aabbdduurr/featuresPOC-Management/README.md

 The secret is `togglePOC`.
 You can change this in the Lambda function.

+## Usage

+Simply install the dependencies and run the application.
+The interface is self-explanatory and easy to use.

+- `npm start` - Start the application

 ## License

 Use it as you like.
 No restrictions.